GermGuardian AC5350B Review

 |Airborn Particulate Reduction After 1 Hour (%)||99.50%||99.99%||99.84%||99.98%||96.33%|

 Our Analysis and Test Results

 Air Cleaning Performance

-You can really only hear the GermGuardian AC5350B if it is on its highest setting, which emits a fairly low hum that easily blends into the background for most people.
-We had no trouble watching TV, listening to music, and even napping with the GermGuardian AC5350B right next to us and set on high.
-At lower settings the machine is virtually silent.
-This performance was, if anything, just slightly better than the Coway, which also scored a 9 out of 10 in this metric.
-The Coway was also virtually silent at lower settings.
-On high it produced the same volume as the GermGuardian AC5350B, but its pitch was just slightly higher, making it just slightly more noticeable, but still well short of annoying.
+The AC5350B is one of the quietest models we tested, earning a top score in this metric.
+You can really only hear it if it is on its highest setting, which emits a fairly low hum that easily blends into the background for most people.
+However, we had no trouble watching TV, listening to music, and even napping with the AC5350B right next to us and set on high.
+At lower settings, the machine is virtually silent.
+This performance was, if anything, just slightly better than the Coway; the Coway was also virtually silent at lower settings.
+On high, it produced the same volume as the AC5350B, but its pitch was just slightly higher, making it just slightly more noticeable but still well short of annoying.

 Ease of Use

-The GermGuardian AC5350B uses filters that last 6 months and cost $34.
+The AC5350B achieves an average score for this metric.
+It uses filters that last six months and cost $34.
 It also uses 0.03kWh of electricity for every hour of operation, translating into about $16 of electricity per year.
 Adding all this up with the list price and you get an estimated lifetime cost of $542.
-This is surprisingly close to the $556 estimated lifetime cost of the top scoring Coway.
+This is surprisingly close to the $556 estimated lifetime cost of the top-scoring Coway.

-The GermGuardian AC5350B has an estimated lifetime cost of $542.
+The AC5350B has an estimated lifetime cost of $542.
 Its main competitor, the Coway, lists for more but has a very comparable estimated lifetime cost of $556.
-We feel that both of these models represent good values, though if you can afford a bit more upfront costs you do get better performance out of the Coway.
+Both of these models represent good values, though if you can afford a bit more upfront costs, you do get better performance out of the Coway.